 My friend is in the construction business.
-While he will do any type of work, more often than not he finds himself helping put people’s lives back together after a storms or natural disaster.
+While he will do any type of work, more often than not he finds himself helping put people’s lives back together after storms or natural disasters.
 According to him, while some projects seem bigger than others in scale, everything he touches is a big project to the person on the other end.

 “Doesn’t have to be a total house redo – it can be a simple piece of baseboard along a wall.
 But to the homeowner, that piece of trim could be the most important thing in the house.”

 He shakes his head, his personal experience pouring out.
 Large, powerful hands clasp together on the small table in front of us.

 “There are no small details in life,” he said.
 “They are all big.”